wcsanders1/DesignPatterns/README.md

 ### State

 This math game starts off fairly easy, but the questions get more difficult as you answer more of them correctly.
 The **state pattern** is implemented to allow for easy transition from one level of difficulty to another.

+### Strategy

+This program calculates how much you owe in income taxes depending on the country in which you earned your money.
+Each country uses a different system to calculate income taxes, which can complicate the calculation.
+However, the **strategy pattern** allows for a separate class for each tax system, any of which can be passed to the `CalculatorContext` class.